angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 This example was inspired by the article ["Angular 19: afterRenderEffect"](https://medium.com/@amosisaila/angular-19-afterrendereffect-5cf8e6482256) by Amos Lucian Isaila Onofrei, which we modified for a better separation between reads and writes.
 (The original example reads from the DOM in the write phase, which is explicitely not recommended according to the Angular docs.)

-Our example will demonstrate how to use multiple phases (`earlyRead`, `write`, and `read`) in `afterRenderEffect()` to handle DOM manipulation efficiently, while respecting Angular’s guidelines for separating reads and writes:
+Our example will demonstrate how to use multiple phases (`earlyRead`, `write`, and `read`) in `afterRenderEffect()` to handle DOM manipulation efficiently, while respecting Angular's guidelines for separating reads and writes:

 ```typescript
 import { Component, viewChild, ElementRef, signal, afterRenderEffect } from "@angular/core";